Mahathir says remarks on French attacks taken out of context

 “On the one hand, they defended those who chose to display offending caricatures of Prophet Muhammad ... and expect all Muslims to swallow it in the name of freedom of speech and expression,” he said.

-“On the other, they deleted deliberately that Muslims had never sought revenge for the injustice against them in the past ... what is promoted by these reaction to my article is to stir French hatred for Muslims,” he added.
+“On the other, they deleted deliberately that Muslims had never sought revenge for the injustice against them in the past,” thereby stirring French hatred for Muslims, he added.
+On Twitter, however, that sentence was not deleted.
+A Mahathir staff member said the entire posting was removed by Facebook.

+Facebook Malaysia said in an email that it removed Mahathir’s posting for violating its policies.
+“We do not allow hate speech on Facebook and strongly condemn any support for violence, death or physical harm,” it said.

 The comments by Mahathir, a two-time prime minister, were in response to calls by Muslim nations to boycott French products after French leader Emmanuel Macron described Islam as a religion “in crisis” and vowed to crack down on radicalism following the murder of a French teacher who showed his class a cartoon depicting Prophet Muhammad.